ArnoVdH/photoblog/content/blog/2022/setting-up-rclone.md

 Let's start by running rclone config in the terminal.

-### Encrypting

-### Synching
+### Synching or mounting?

-I want to set up rclone as a small, lightweight cloud synchronisation system, without the need for a dedicated app from pCloud themselves (which also doesn't give me a way to encrypt my data without an extra fee)
+I want to set up rclone as a small, lightweight cloud synchronization system, without the need for a dedicated app from pCloud themselves (which also doesn't give me a way to encrypt my data without an extra fee).
+There are multiple ways to achieve this.

-#### Cronjob

-#### At shutdown
+Firstly, you can use the rclone sync command to make a local folder and the remote folder synchronize.
+That way, there is an exact copy on your system.
+This command can be run manually or with the use of a cronjob (at startup and at certain intervals for instance).
+This is how I had it originally set up.

+Another way would be to use the rclone mount command to mount the remote to your filesystem.
+This is also achieves our goal of having the remote accessible _but_ may have some downsides with reliability.
+To counter this, we'll use caching.

+### Setup daemon with systemd

+Because we mounted our remote, we need to setup the daemon.
+We'll do this through systemd.